 Home Decor: DIY Tips to Bring Your House to Life

 If you are moving into a new apartment or have just bought your first house, there are a lot of things for you to do.
 Starting fresh requires a lot of effort and most professional interior designers know how tough it is to make your new home look lovely.
-Many people want it to follow a theme while others want to splash some colour and life into their current decor.
+Many people want it to follow a theme, while others want to splash some colour and life into their current decor.

 In any case, your options are endless and you can get quite overwhelmed if you do not have a proper strategy.
 It is important to understand what is at the top of your priority list and what can be left out.
-Remember not to overdo anything, minimalistic decor can go a long way in helping your house look amazing.
+Remember not to overdo anything; minimalistic decor can go a long way in helping your house look amazing.

-You can use accessories and your furniture to help you play up your house’s strengths and to hide its flaws.
+You can use accessories and furniture to play up your house’s strengths and hide its flaws.
 This can make any home look like a dream house if it is pulled off correctly.
 There are a lot of ways to decorate your home without it putting a strain on your wallet.
 We have talked to a ton of design experts and have come up with the following tips:

 Set your entire theme and tone at the front door